AnhTechnologies/AnhTechnologies/README.md

 - 🔭 I’m currently working on [Website For Managing And Trading Jewelry](link-to-project)
 - 🌱 I used to study at: East Asia University of Technology
-- 💬 Ask me about Web Development
+- 💬 Ask me about: Web Development
 - 📫 How to reach me: anhnh.works@gmail.com

 ## 🛠️ My Skills 🛠️